visualog/design-system/PROJECT_LOG.md

 - Completed: Made the sidebar always fixed by removing 'md:relative' from the `aside` element's `className` in `src/components/Sidebar.tsx`.
 - Completed: Adjusted main content to account for fixed sidebar on desktop by adding 'md:pl-60' to the main content div in `src/App.tsx`.
 - Completed: Added a 32px top margin to the main content area by adding 'mt-8' to the main content div in `src/App.tsx`.
+- Completed: Adjusted main content top padding to 32px by modifying the 'main' element in `src/components/MainContent.tsx` to use 'pt-8'.